frank-hrom/eps-api/README.md

 # Element Position Scanner (EPS)

-Fully functional demo presentation is available at https://eps-app.com
-(with already preloaded test account at login)

 [![EPS Explainer Video](docs/EPS_youtube_screenshot.jpg)](https://www.youtube.com/embed/L238jRLsGqI?rel=0)

 EPS (Element Position Scanner) is a tool for businesses to efficiently monitor positions (rankings) of their products (and their competitors) on other websites.